mazzy89/invo/terraform/README.md

 ## Observability

-The application writes logs in a CloudWatch groups and thanks to the ECS Container Insights feature, it is possible to monitor constantly the performance of the application.
+The application writes logs in a CloudWatch group that it is automatically created using the `awslogs` driver and thanks to the ECS Container Insights feature, it is possible to monitor constantly the performance of the container application.

 ## Run